onedream0824/support-ticket-Mern/README.md

 ## Overview

-The Support Ticket Management System provides two API services, catering to regular and admin users.
-It incorporates user and ticket models for effective support request management.
+The Support Ticket Management System is designed to efficiently handle support requests through two distinct API services, tailored for regular users and administrators.
+It employs user and ticket models to streamline the process of support ticket management.

+### Frontend Repository

+The frontend of the system is available in a separate repository, which you can access [here](https://github.com/tsl8505/support-ticket-management-system-front).
+This repository contains the user interface components that interact with the APIs provided by this backend system.

 ## API Services